The Theory of Island Biogeography

 The Theory of Island Biogeography is a 1967 book by the ecologist Robert MacArthur and the biologist Edward O. Wilson.
-It is widely regarded as a seminal piece in island biogeography and ecology.
+It is widely regarded as a seminal work in island biogeography and ecology.
 The Princeton University Press reprinted the book in 2001 as a part of the "Princeton Landmarks in Biology" series.
 The book popularized the theory that insular biota maintain a dynamic equilibrium between immigration and extinction rates.
 The book also popularized the concepts and terminology of r/K selection theory.

 Background

 The Theory of Island Biogeography has its roots in Wilson's work on the ants of Melanesia.
 MacArthur synthesized Wilson's ideas about competition, colonization and equilibrium into a simple graphical representation of immigration and extinction curves, from which one can determine the equilibrial species number on an island.
 MacArthur and Wilson's ideas were first presented in a paper published in 1963, and were further developed into a book.